 Champion Graphite Pickleball Paddle 2.0 Review

-This new and improved second 2.0 version of the Champion Graphite is an updated version of the original paddle and the current model being sold.
+This new and improved second 2.0 version of the Champion Graphite is an updated version of the original paddle.
+It’s no longer being sold on the company’s website but you may still see some online.

 The graphite face gives it plenty of light touch while the Nomex honeycomb core gives it the pop you need for longer baseline shots and hard drives.